Multi-IRS-Aided Doppler-Tolerant Wideband DFRC System: System Model and Problem Formulation

-Standard methods are available to estimate the CSI \cite{vlachos2019wideband,ma2021wideband,he2021channel}.
-Hence, in this work, assume CSI is known/estimated \textit{a priori}.
-The receive signal of the users at the $k$-th subcarrier is \cite{cheng2021hybrid}
+{Several well-known methods to estimate the CSI are available in the literature \cite{wei2021channel,he2021channel}.
+Hence, in this work, assume CSI is known/estimated \textit{a priori}.} The receive signal of the users at the $k$-th subcarrier is \cite{cheng2021hybrid}

 where $n_{C_u}(t)$ denotes the $u$-th users' complex white Gaussian noise with zero mean and covariance $\triangle t\sigma_C^2{\bf I}_{U}$.
 Sampling \eqref{15} at the rate $K/\triangle t$ within the symbol duration, we obtain